Cendol: History

 Cendol is typically served with ice, and this may have developed when ice became readily available.
 It may have originated in Malayan port cities such as Malacca and Penang where British refrigerated ships' technology would provide the required ice.

 In Javanese tradition, dawet or cendol is a part of traditional Javanese wedding ceremony.
 The dodol dawet (Javanese for "selling dawet") is performed during Midodareni ceremony, a day before the wedding.
 After the siraman bridal shower, the parents would sell dawet to the attending guests and relatives.
 The guest paid the dawet using terracotta coins that would be given to the bride as a symbol of family earnings.
 The symbolic meaning was as the parents' hope that the tomorrow wedding would be attended by a lot of guests, "as plenty as the cendol jellies that being sold."
 In Dutch East Indies Java, dawet street hawkers using pikulan (baskets carried with balancing rod) are commonly found in Javanese cities, as can be seen in the old photograph dated from circa 1935.

 In Indonesia five traditions of cendol making has been recognised as the intangible cultural heritage by the Indonesian Ministry of Education and Culture.
 Three dawet (Javanese version of cendol) traditions has been recognised in 2010 and 2018, all registered under Yogyakarta province.
 They are dawet, dawet camcau, and dawet sambel.
 Es cendol was recognized in 2016 registered under West Java province, while cendol was recognized in 2020 registered under Riau Islands province.
 Cendol has been declared a Malaysian heritage food by the Malaysian Department of National Heritage.
+The origin of cendol is from Indonesia, but each country has its own distinctive characteristics and unique ingredient composition.